 E-commerce in Italy 2020

-Online sales in the time of Coronavirus
+Selling online in the time of Coronavirus

 We are living at a time in history in which a number of technologies will not only improve various processes as they have always done, but will have such a profound impact that they will radically change our existing corporate business models.
 Picturing these new business models is an essential exercise if we are to have any hope of keeping pace with the market in the next few years.
 Paraphrasing Henry Ford’s words, up to now our technologies have been utilised to make the horses go faster, but these nowadays they will have a major impact on the sectors as a whole.
 Whereas back in 1986 some 92% of all information was stored in analogue format, in 2007 that figure had been reversed and 94% was being stored in digital format.
 This mountain of information, or so-called big data, together with the process of digitalisation and exponential technologies such as artificial intelligence, blockchain and the internet of things, as well as quantum computing – which will exponentially increase the data processing power of traditional computers thanks to the application of quantum mechanics principles – has become the starting point for simulating and forecasting the future.